WPBeginner

 How to Properly Add JavaScripts and Styles in WordPress

-Do you want to learn how to properly add JavaScripts and CSS stylesheets in WordPress?
-Many DIY users often make the mistake of directly calling their scripts and stylesheets in plugins and themes.
-In this article, we will show you how to properly add JavaScripts and stylesheet in WordPress.
+In this article, we’ll show you how to properly add JavaScript and stylesheets in WordPress.
 This will be particularly useful for those who are just starting to learn WordPress theme and plugin development.

 Properly adding JavaScripts and styles in WordPress